-Note: CXFS provides a system tunable parameter (cxfs_relocation_ok) to allow users to enable (1) or disable (0) CXFS metadata server relocation.
+Note: CXFS provides a system tunable parameter (cxfs_relocation_ok) to allow users to disable CXFS metadata server relocation.
 CXFS filesystem relocation is disabled by default.
+In a coexecution cluster, it is recommended that the CXFS filesystem relocation is disabled using the tunable parameter.